jedavidson/comp6771-notes/README.md

 <!-- TODO: fix this -->
 <!-- One thing to note here is that the compiler will only consider primary class templates while looking for a match for the template template parameter.
 A consequence is that partially-specialised templates ... -->

+### Extension: SFINAE

+TODO: substitution failure is not an error

 ### Template argument deduction

 The process by which the compiler determines what the types of type parameters and values of non-type parameters should be from the function arguments being used with them.